 Description: NTHS is the acknowledged leader in the recognition of outstanding student achievement in career and technical education.
 NTHS encourages higher scholastic achievement, cultivates a desire for personal excellence, and helps top students find success in today's highly competitive workplace.
 NTHS requires a minimum overall non-weighted GPA of 3.0 and the nominee must complete 3 CTE (Career Technical Education) classes prior to graduation.
 Juniors and Seniors who meet these requirements may be nominated for induction during the Fall Semester.
 Students can nominate themselves.

-Description: Rho Kappa is an honor society for upperclassmen with an overall weighted GPA of 3.75 or higher, and an overall Social Studies course GPA of 3.0 or higher.
+Description: Rho Kappa is a social studies honor society that allows students to work with the community, establish civic duty, and experience social studies in real life.
+Rho Kappa requires a minimum overall weighted GPA of 3.75 or higher, and an overall social studies course GPA of 3.0 or higher.
+Members must also be juniors or seniors.
 Eligible students are invited to apply at the beginning of each academic year.

 Sierra SocietySierra SocietyAdviser: Diana TarpleyEmail: email@example.com